nf-core/modules/README.md

 ### Uploading to `nf-core/modules`

 [Fork](https://help.github.com/articles/fork-a-repo/) the `nf-core/modules` repository to your own GitHub account.
 Within the local clone of your fork add the module file to the [`software/`](software) directory.
+Please try and keep PRs as atomic as possible to aid the reviewing process - ideally, one module addition/update per PR.

 Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on the `nf-core/modules` GitHub repo with the appropriate information.